conner-olsen/eu5-fix-trade-companies/README.md

 ### Manual Installation
 1. Clone or download this repository
-2. it to\Documents\Paradox Interactive\Europa Universalis V\mod
+2. Copy it to `Documents\Paradox Interactive\Europa Universalis V\mod`
-3. Enable as normal in game.
+3. Enable as normal in game

 ## Project Structure